 How to address your stress

 In today’s unrelenting, high-pressured, fast-paced work environment how can we address our stress?
 The Thriving at Work Review by Stevenson/Farmer published in October 2017, found that c.15% of people at work have symptoms of an existing mental health condition.
 The annual cost to employers who do not support their staff with mental-ill health is between £33 and £42 billion.
 These are staggering figures indicating that employers need to talk more about mental health and wellbeing in the workplace.
-I am a firm believer in changing workplace culture and systems, but what can we do to ensure we are as mentally healthy as possible and access resources available?
+I am a firm believer in changing workplace culture and systems.
+What else can we do to ensure we are as mentally healthy as possible and access resources available?

 1. Keep a mood log